 Inspired by the award-winning SW Steakhouse in Las Vegas, famed for its Kobe beef, this Macao outpost is an equal match.
 Whole cows are purchased directly from accredited Japanese wagyu farmers before separate cuts are individually aged.
 In terms of steak, it doesn’t get much better than that.
 If you still need some convincing, the restaurant’s high-tech cabaret show should win you over.

-An incredible flying dragon made of 90,000 Swarovski crystals greets you at the entrance of Wing Lei Palace.
-The food is no less spectacular – a broad range of Cantonese fine-dining fare with seasonal menus that help ensure every dish is of the freshest, highest quality.
+The food is no less spectacular than the setting here – a broad range of Cantonese fine-dining fare with seasonal menus that help ensure every dish is of the freshest, highest quality.
 Favourites include the likes of braised whole fresh abalone in oyster sauce, barbecued suckling pig and wok-fried sliced duck.